 Victorians on low incomes can receive concessions and benefits to help pay their energy bills.
 Please refer to the Department of Health and Human Services Concessions page for further information on what you may be eligible for and visit the Victorian Energy Compare website to compare energy prices and get the best deals.

 Whether you need a new energy plan or just want to check if you’ve got the best plan for you – check with your retailer for better options for your budget and usage.

 Complaints about electricity, gas or water supply

 For information regarding electricity, gas or water supply outages, safety or complaints please visit the Victorian Energy Saver website.

 - Many telecommunications companies also offer incentives for ‘bundling’ your bills – such as having your mobile, home phone and internet with the same supplier.

 - The Australian Communications and Media Authority’s (ACMA) website can help you compare mobile phone plans and offers.
-Visit ACMA website or their page on Making a mobile service work for you .
+Visit ACMA website or their page on Choose your mobile service carefully. .

 - For internet service provider information visit ACMA internet services page.